Kandy-IO/kandy-cpaas-nodejs-sdk/tutorials/SMSMessaging.md

 > For trial users, maximum number of SMS messages stored is 1000.
 When new messages are inserted to history, oldest ones are being removed.

+## Example
+To learn more, check the [SMS starter app](https://github.com/Kandy-IO/kandy-cpaas-nodejs-sdk/tree/v1.1.0/examples/sms).

 ## References
-For all SMS related method details, refer to [SMS](/developer/references/nodejs/1.0.0#sms-send).
+For all SMS related method details, refer to [SMS](/developer/references/nodejs/1.1.0#sms-send).